traylz/gmail-integration/README.md

 To fetch "new" mail you need to somehow have a "checkpoint" from which to consider emails to be new.
 There are several candidates that seem plausible for the purpose,but do not work - seqnum (sequence number changes when you delete an email from the folder), some of the date fields (might be backdated if you move emails between folders).

-But, there is an [IMAP UID](https://www.rfc-editor.org/rfc/rfc3501#section-2.3.1.1) for rescue - it is an monotonously increasing sequence that is immutable for a message.
+But, there is an [IMAP UID](https://www.rfc-editor.org/rfc/rfc3501#section-2.3.1.1) for rescue - it is a monotonously increasing sequence that is immutable for a message.

 So here I have used it as a "checkpoint" to understand from which email to fetch new emails.
 ### IMAP performance
 If you try to fetch all mails from a folder using `Message[] getMessages()` method - it will hang for really long time, so instead of doing that I am first fetching UIDs to fetch and then go fetching mail-by-mail using UID.

 Also, because of that I've added a parameter `gmail.initial_max_depth` to control the max depth that you want to fetch on initial connect.

+To improve performance one can look into imap connection pooling and doing requests in parallel.

 ### IMAP Testing
 Existing libs for IMAP integration (i.e. jakarta-mail) are horrendous in terms of testability.